cisvdlouw/FinalAssignment_GettingAndCleaningData/README.md

 - Since i have very little understanding of the content of the dataset I decided to use the features.txt as 'meaningful' column names.

--To create the cookbook I used the memisc packages which allows the function cookbook(x)
-	and saves a lot of tedious manual work
+- To create the cookbook I used the memisc packages which allows the function cookbook(x) and saves a lot of tedious manual work

 -------------------------------------------------------------------------------

-##Steps used to get to Tidy Wide tidy dataset
+#Steps used to get to Tidy Wide tidy dataset
 1. Loaded all data related to:
 	1.1 Training data
 	1.2 Test data